So, you’re planning a trip to China?

 As you would know, there are a plethora of hotel and flight booking sites available.

-You’ve probably got your favorites, but one that is good for domestic China travel is Trip (formerly known as CTrip).
+You’ve probably got your favorites, but one that’s great for domestic China travel is Trip.
+You can visit the site here.

-It’s a website that allows you to compare domestic Chinese flights, book accommodation, and even book your train tickets.
+Trip allows you to compare flights for Chinese airlines, book accommodation, and even book your train tickets.
 There’s an English version and the site is organized and reliable with an easy-to-use booking and confirmation system.

 Agoda is also popular in Asia, particularly for hotel bookings.